microsoft/dstoolkit-integratedHybridSearchSQLDB/README.md

                 "facetable": true (default where applicable) | false (Edm.GeographyPoint fields cannot be facetable), },
             {
+                "name": "chunk", #Needed to write the chunks into as defined and created in the Skillset.
+                "type": "Edm.String",
+                "searchable": true,
+                "retrievable": true,
+                "stored": true
+            },
+            {
-                "name": "vector", #Needed to write the vector received from OpenAI into "type": "Collection(Edm.Single)",
+                "name": "vector", #Needed to write the vector received from OpenAI into as defined in the Skillset "type": "Collection(Edm.Single)",
                 "dimensions": 1536, #Each dimension of the vector captures different aspects of a word's meaning or usage.
 1536 is the standard for the model we are using.
                 "vectorSearchProfile": "hnsw-profile",